MartinPankraz/DSAGTechXChange25/5-mastering-the-migration-from-sap-idm-to-entra/student/ex2/ex2.md

-# Exercise 2: Create the access package for SAP BTP
+# Exercise 2: Create the access package for SAP BTP Developers in Entra ID Governance
+To request assignment to the *SAP BTP Developer* group, an access package is created in this exercise.
+You will use the Microsoft Entra admin center for this task.
+The steps in this exercise will only create the basic setup.
+In the next [exercise](../ex3/ex3.md), you will use the Microsoft Graph API to configure further settings on the access package, such as the approval workflow for the scenario.

 | Step   | Description     | Screenshot          |
 | :----- | :-------------- | :-----------------: |